apollorio/wp-event-manager/readme.txt

 Fixed: The Event summary Shortcode Is Now Working Properly
 Fixed: The Order By Name Attribute Is Now Working Properly
-Fixed: The Problem Of Adding An Organizer Is Now Resolved = [3.1.39] 24-10-2023 =
+Fixed: The Problem Of Adding An dj Is Now Resolved
+= [3.1.39] 24-10-2023 =

 Fixed : The Availability Issue Of The Field Editor Option Is Resolved